timm/shortr/README.md

 For example,
 Buse and Zimmermann surveyed over a hundred developers and managers to find a list of "information needs" for software analytics.
+Can you code to handle the following?
+In less than 1000 lines of code?

 ![docs/bi.png](docs/bi.png)

-That list is not quite up-to-date- it makes no mention of current concerns about FAT (fair, accountable, trustworthy) or bias mitigation.
+(Aside: this list is not quite up-to-date- it makes no mention of current concerns about FAT (fair, accountable, trust) or bias mitigation.
 Nor does it really touch on model-based reasoning  or multi-objective optimization.
-So lets fix that.
-Lets write a tiny software library that handles all the above in less than 1000 lines of code
+But that's ok-- we can add that i and still not break 1000 lines of code).

+## Teaching AI to Software Engineers

 I use this toolkit for teaching AI to software engineers.
 My premise is that the AI-literate engineering can mix and match AI tools to create specific solutions for specific probems.
 To show then what goes on inside the box, I ask them to:

-- Reproduce this code in whatever language they like (except LUA).
+- Reproduce this code in whatever language they like (except the one used here).
 That takes 6-8 weeks.
 - Find all the short-cuts in this code, then find other AI tools that another approach to those short-cuts.
 - - Benchmark this tiny toolkit agains those more elaborate tools.

 For upper-level class (and grad classes, which they can compare other, more complex, approaches.

+## Why LUA?

 <br clear=all><hr>

 The need for baselines.
 XXXX